dunhamlab/BreweryEvolution/README.md

 3. Using a java script (VaraiantTableParse_GATK_BAF_20190206.jar) the table of SNPs were convereted into a ratio of reference or alternate.
 4. The output files are then plotted using a variety of scripts: AlleleFrequency_Population_AllChrom_20200429.R, Allele_Frequency_Clones_Plot_2020428.R, and Allele_Frequency_Plot_20200619.R

+## (D) Phylogenomics
+1. Using FastqToBam_20190802.sh and a wrapper script that pulled arguments from a sample sheet to run the many samples, the reads were aligned to SacCer3 using a methodology outlined by GATK best practices.
+2. Next, the alignments were merged between different sequencing runs in the Mark Duplicates stage (picard tools), and variant called using GATK/4 Haplotype Caller in the GVCF mode in MarkDupliates_And_VariantCall_20200428.sh
+3. The GVCFs from all of the samples were then combined using GenotypeGVCFs_GenomicsDB_20200106.sh which used GenomicsDBImport and GenotypeGVCFs from GATK/4 to jointly call variants.
+The variants were then filtered using GATK/4.
+4. Then using MakeFastaForTree_20191221.sh, fasta files for each sample were created using BCFtools (two genomes concatenated with the first having the reference allele in the case of a heterozygous position and the alternate in the second).
+5. A phylogenetic tree was then made with MakeTree_Small_20191218.sh

+## (E) Growth Rate
+1. The growth rate of the beer strains was calculted using the growthrates library from [growthrates] (https://cran.r-project.org/web/packages/growthrates/vignettes/Introduction.html).
+The script implementing that is here: GrowthCurve_GrowthRates_20200619.R

+## (F) Sensory Analysis

+## (G) Assembly Polishing